jbowdre/runtimeterror/content/posts/spotlight-on-torchlight/index.md

 Oh.
 Hmm.

 There's an [open issue](https://github.com/torchlight-api/torchlight-cli/issues/4) which reveals that the stub config file is actually located under the `src/` directory instead of `dist/`.
+And it turns out the `init` step isn't strictly necessary, it's just a helper to get you a working config to start.

 #### Configuration
-I'll just copy that to my repo root and then set to work modifying it to suit my needs:
+Now that I know where the stub config lives, I can simply copy it to my repo root.
+I'll then get to work modifying it to suit my needs:

 ```shell
 cp node_modules/@torchlight-api/torchlight-cli/src/stubs/config.js ./torchlight.config.js # [tl! .cmd]